ual-cci/MSc-Coding-1/session7.md

 * Experiment adding and subtracting the lines together.
 Remember that when you combine functions together, every pixel can be affected.

-* Now fork this document.
+4. Extra credit:  Now fork this document.

 https://mimicproject.com/code/8028d479-ec2f-e8ca-0bc8-891a4669d66f